komarov/switchman/README.md

 Other keys are optional:

+    data_read_len:
+        the maximum length of data (in bytes) that could be retrieved from ZooKeeper nodes increase this value if you had a large size data stored in prefix znode positive integer value, defaults to 65535
     logfile:
         path to an optional logfile
     loglevel:
         log level used for messages going to `logfile` possible values: debug/info/warning/critical, defaults to "info"
+    resources_wait_timeout:
+        number of seconds, which limits time for acquiring all leases natural integer value, defaults to 0, which means no timeout
     termination_timeout:
         number of seconds a child process is given between SIGTERM and SIGKILL, see COMMAND TERMINATION